israrkhan-cys/israrkhan-cys/README.md

 ## 👋 About Me

-I'm **Israr Khan (Zephyr)**, a Computer Science student at FAST with a strong interest in cybersecurity, systems programming, and software development.
+I'm **Muhammad Israr**, a Computer Science student at FAST with a strong interest in cybersecurity, systems programming, and software development.
 I enjoy solving complex problems and building practical solutions through code.

 ---